Free Confidential Consultation

 Unlike the Jones Act, however, the PVSA does not require that U.S.-flagged passenger vessels be owned and operated by U.S. citizens.
 Foreign cruise lines can operate U.S.-flagged ships if they comply with all relevant U.S. laws and regulations.

 The PVSA also includes an exception for foreign-flagged cruise ships that visit U.S. ports as part of an international voyage.
-If the ship makes at least one stop at a foreign port, it can carry passengers between U.S. ports without violating the PVSA.
+If the ship makes at least one stop at a foreign country, it can carry passengers between U.S. ports without violating the PVSA.

 At Louis A. Vucci P.A., we have the knowledge, skills, and resources to help you in cruise ship injury claims.
 Whether you are a passenger or a crew member, we can help you understand your legal rights and fight for the compensation you deserve.